pascomnet/documentation/site/content/trunk-templates/telekom-sip-trunk/_index.en.md

 ---
-title: Deutsche Telekom SIP Trunk
+title: Deutsche Telekom SIP Trunk Template
-description: How to correctly config and manage your M-net SIP trunk with your pascom phone system
+description: How to correctly config and manage your Deutsche Telekom SIP trunk with your pascom phone system
 weight: 10
 ---